Nazeri Lajim: Execution

 On 22 July 2022, 64-year-old Nazeri bin Lajim was hanged at dawn inside Changi Prison, thus becoming the fifth death row convict to be executed during the COVID-19 pandemic in Singapore.
 According to activist Kokila Annamalai, Nazeri's family reclaimed his remains from the prison, and there would be funeral prayers held at Masjid Assyakirin in Taman Jurong.
 Nazeri's remains were arranged for burial in the Muslim cemetery at Masjid Al-Firdaus.
 The Singapore Prison Service (SPS) confirmed to AFP in an email statement that Nazeri's capital sentence was carried out as scheduled.
+Nazira added that her brother looked peaceful and accepted his fate prior to the execution.

 Another Singaporean, a 49-year-old ethnic Malay who was one of the 17 plaintiffs in Nazeri's racial bias lawsuit, was executed for a 2015 drug trafficking offence four days after Nazeri was hanged.

 In the year 2022 itself, a total of eleven executions, including Nazeri's, had been officially carried out in Singapore, all for drug offences.

-Case reactions
+Case reactions and aftermath

 Amnesty International condemned the Singapore government for executing Nazeri, saying his execution and four previous hangings during the previous four months "only show the utter disregard the Singaporean authorities have for human rights and the right to life."
 Chiara Sangorgio, the death penalty expert of the group, called on other international groups to continue to put pressure on Singapore to abolish the death penalty, and urged Singapore to put a stop to all its upcoming executions for the remaining 60 prisoners on Singapore's death row.

 Kirsten Han, a human rights activist, showed her opposition to the execution and stated that there should be more compassion and attention given to the drug convicts on death row to allow them to have second chances to rehabilitate rather than resorting to execution.
 She commented in her own words, "Instead, he was punished with incarceration over and over again throughout his life."
 The European Union also expressed their criticism of Nazeri's execution and stated that the Singapore government should stop their planned series of executions and revive its moratorium to work towards the eventual goal of total abolition of capital punishment.
 Kokila Annamalai also posted on social media a final photo of Nazeri taken before his execution and offered condolences to his bereaved family.
-Aside from their condemnation of execution, the United Nations also criticized Singapore's use of the death penaty for drugs and stated it was not in accordance to the international standards of the use of capital punishment.
+Aside from their condemnation of execution, the United Nations also criticized Singapore's use of the death penalty for drugs and stated it was not in accordance to the international standards of the use of capital punishment.